reagan-meant/similarity-scoring/README.md

-threshold | The threshold for the field being a match for the fellegi-sunter score_mode. m_value | The *m* value for the field for the fellegi-sunter score_mode. u_value | The *u* value for the field for the fellegi-sunter score_mode.
+threshold | The threshold for the field being a match for the fellegi-sunter score_mode. m_value | The *m* value for the field for the fellegi-sunter score_mode. u_value | The *u* value for the field for the fellegi-sunter score_mode. weight | A double value that will be multiplied with the returned score for the matcher when using score_mode of add or multiply.
+The default is 1.0.
+Between 0.0 and 1.0 will reduce the score and anyting above will increase the score.